Cosecha/redadalertas/README.md

 This repo will serve as the front end, in the form of a web application.
 It can be considered a proof-of-concept for a mobile app.
 We will be using [React.js](https://facebook.github.io/react/) and the [React Toolbox](http://react-toolbox.com/#/) Library.

-Right now, the plan is to use this to create a packaged-up HTML app wrapper in mobile apps for iOS and Android.

-If you are mobile developer, or (even better) a React Native developer, we could use your help.

 If you are interested in helping build out the API, go to [https://github.com/Cosecha/redadalertas-api](https://github.com/Cosecha/redadalertas-api).

 ## How to join the project